laravel/docs/eloquent.md

 	}

-In the above example, Eloquent will look for a `user_id` column on the `phones` table.
-If you would like to define a different foreign key column, you can pass it in as the second argument:
+In the example above, Eloquent will look for a `user_id` column on the `phones` table.
+If you would like to define a different foreign key column, you may pass it as the second argument to the `belongsTo` method:

 	class Phone extends Eloquent {